 Pending operator actions: migration approval, cold-email batch review, push-to-production sign-off once Vercel quota resets at approximately 05:30 IST tomorrow.

-Everything above is infrastructure and honesty.
-The only metric that matters is the first paying customer.
+Everything above is infrastructure.
+The metric that matters is customers getting value from the product.

 If you run a website and want a chatbot that answers from your docs — not a shared inbox, not per-resolution billing, not an agentic action-taker — paste your URL at saavos.com/#hero and the bot is running in under five minutes.